It´s raining! Will the class be cancelled today?

 Can we have a trial class before signing up?

 As we coach some different sports, it’s OK to have a trial class of each sport.
-Some venues take the bookings directly and may have their own policy, in which case you will have to contact them to arrange a trial class.
+Some venues take the bookings directly and may have their own policy.

 The trial class was great!
 What now?

 Sign up online, email, or call 2385 9677 … it´s that simple!

 Do I have to buy a uniform ?

 Not for the trial class!
 After that, all children wear the uniform to our classes.
 You can buy one from the shop on our website.
 Delivery takes around 2 days.

 The term has started already, is it OK to join?

 No problem!
 If your child joins part way through a term, the fee will be pro-rated – so you just pay for the remaining classes that term.
 And of course the trial class is FREE anyway.